Language-Research-Technology/ocfl-js/README.md

 # ocfl-js - An OCFL implementation in Node.js
 Node.js library for creating and manipulating Oxford Common File Layout(OCFL) storage and object.
-The library consists of common components and implementations for different storage backend.
+The library consists of common components and implementations for different storage backends.

+## Installation

+Install the library:

+    // For filesystem backend
+    npm install @ocfl/ocfl-fs

+    // For s3 backend
+    npm install @ocfl/ocfl-s3

 ## Usage